With effect from 1 April 2018, the Welsh Language Standards replace the University's Welsh Language Scheme.

 - rationalisation and standardisation of documentation that will lead to improved services for all students, staff and the public

 - support the objectives of the University's strategic plan to increase the number of students studying through the medium of Welsh

-Below is a table created by the Welsh Language Unit as an action plan/ guidance for Schools/Units on how tobest prepare for the standards.
+Below is an action plan created by the Welsh Language Unit as guidance for Schools/Units on how to meet for the Standards.
 Please take a look at the table to ensure that the following actions are being completed by your School/Unit.